farzan3/ZmagsTestTask/README.md

 -   for task 1 we can return Enum as well my i return Int (Enum choose is good as well)
 -   for tas  2 I take asuumption by default we are trating words as case senstive but i write constrotor that make whole thing case insenstive

+# Deplyment

+        //Build.cmd is added
+        //open command promp run build.cmd and it will make jar
+        //Import into project and start using library